By Daniel J. Solove

 Many law firms now have a CIO and/or a CISO, but there are still quite a few firms that lack a complete privacy and security program.
 Such a program, for example, involves privacy and data security training.
 (Full disclosure: I founded a company that provides such training, so pardon any bias about the importance of training.)
 As an industry, law has been slow to adopt training around data protection.

 One of the difficulties in implementing training is that lawyer time is so valuable.
 Time spent training is time not spent on billables.
 But training is an essential component of good privacy and security protection.
-According to IT executives quoted in an ABA Journal article, untrained lawyers and office personnel are often the Number 1 weakness in a law firm’s defense.
+According to IT executives quoted in an ABA Journal article [link no longer available], untrained lawyers and office personnel are often the Number 1 weakness in a law firm’s defense.

 Law firms are beginning to realize that privacy and data security are important.
 According to Marsh’s 2014 Global Law Firm Cyber Survey, “almost 80% of respondents consider cyber/privacy security to be one of their firm’s top 10 risks, while more than 40% of those surveyed would place it even higher — as one of their top five risks.”
 That’s the good news.